History of the University of San Diego

 In more modest surroundings, the College for Men and the School of Law began classes in 1954, eventually moving into Thomas Moore Hall, now known as Warren Hall.
 Other buildings were soon constructed, including the centerpiece of the university, the blue-domed Immaculata Church, which was consecrated in 1959.

 In 1972, the colleges merged and formed what is now the University of San Diego.
-Committed to the Catholic faith, the school’s leaders also embraced the spirit of ecumenism and academic freedom.
-Currently, over 30 percent of the undergraduates attending USD profess to faiths other than Catholicism.
+Committed to the Catholic faith, the school's leaders also embraced the spirit of ecumenism and academic freedom.
+Currently, more than 30 percent of the undergraduates attending USD profess to faiths other than Catholicism.

-Governed by an independent Board of Trustees, the university has six academic divisions: the College of Arts and Sciences, School of Law, the School of Business Administration, the School of Leadership and Education Sciences, the Hahn School of Nursing and Health Science and the Joan B. Kroc School of Peace Studies.
+Governed by an independent Board of Trustees, the university has eight academic divisions: the College of Arts and Sciences, the schools of Business Administration, Engineering, Law, Leadership and Education Sciences, Nursing and Health Sciences, Peace and the Division of Professional and Continuing Education.
 USD's values-based education offers students bachelor's, master's and doctoral degree programs.

 The 180-acre campus now houses buildings that encompass more than two million square feet and provide educational, administrative, residential, athletic, dining and support services.